Haworthia Not Growing

 Insufficient light

-Despite preferring filtered rather than intense direct light, Haworthia still needs meaningfully bright conditions to grow actively; in a genuinely dim spot, it conserves energy rather than putting out new growth.
+Despite preferring filtered rather than intense direct light, Haworthia still needs meaningfully bright conditions to grow actively; in a genuinely dim spot, it conserves energy rather than putting out new growth, prioritizing survival over expansion until conditions improve.

 Rootbound or nutrient-depleted soil

-A plant that has filled its small pot with roots, or that hasn't been fertilized in a long stretch of active growth, has limited resources to support new growth.
+A plant that has filled its small pot with roots, or that hasn't been fertilized in a long stretch of active growth, has limited physical space and resources to support new leaf or offset production, even if light and watering are otherwise appropriate.

 Seasonal dormancy

-Like most succulents, Haworthia largely stops putting out visible growth once day length shortens in autumn, and won't resume until the days lengthen again in spring — checking the calendar against the last time you saw a new leaf is often more informative than checking your care routine.
+Like most succulents, Haworthia largely stops putting out visible growth once day length shortens in autumn, and won't resume until the days lengthen again in spring — checking the calendar against the last time you saw a new leaf is often more informative than checking your care routine during this window.

 How to Fix It